acdlite/flummox/docs/api/Flux.md

 getActionIds(string key)
 ```

-Get the action ids for the actions instance with the given key.
+Gets action ids for the given actions key.
 Internally calls `Actions#getActionIds`.

 Also available as `getConstants()`.

 Dispatcher methods
 ------------------

 Every Flux instance has its own dispatcher.
-You should try to avoid interacting with the dispatcher directly, but it is available (primarily for testing purposes) at `this.dispatcher`.
-Some convenience methods are also provided.
+You should try to avoid interacting with the dispatcher directly, but it is available (primarily for testing purposes) as `this.dispatcher`.
+Some convenience methods are also provided:

 ### dispatch
 ```